britsnj/enscraper/project_notes.md

 - Started working on the GUI
 - In paralel with the GUI I need to explore the options of saving the output list to a usable excell or word table.
 - Create a saved file on network to document all search results
+#220324
+- Expanded the project to scan an entire folder at a time and write the standards found to a csv file for later use
+- Need to create a database folder in the project to save the csv files there for now.
+This will end up being a network location (I think)